maximilianspiess/cs-notes/BFH/Sem1/01CSBasics/07 C/TheCGuide.md

 ### Conditional Compiling

 Seems like we won't be using any of this in a long while, hence I'm not sure I will continue taking notes...

+## Conclusion

+### Data Types

+- Each var has a type, values in memory
+- int: signed integers using 4 bytes (also unsigned)
+- long long: signed integer using 8 bytes (also unsigned)
+- float, double
+- char and char[] (i.e. strings)

+### Library

+- stdbool.h: to use bool and true/false
+- stdint.h: tyoes with defined bit-widths
+- stdio.h for input/output
+- stdlib.h: for standard functions (string manipulation, for example)
+- math.h: for mathematical functions

+Funnily enough, `.h`files don't contain the actual code, but just the function names!

+### Symbolic constant

+- very efficient: replaced by preprocessor
+- avoid writing constands in your code!

+## Makefile is necessary

+- Manual compilation is too complicated
+- Helps to change configuration easily

+## A lot of possibilities

+- Installation of written in Makefile
+- Configuration is tested
+- Compilation depends on machine and libraries